Choiceugwuede/Customer-Segmentation-Project/README.md

-# Extracting raw data from source and preprocessing for analysis and modelling.
+# Data Extraction and Preprocessing: Building Foundations for Analysis and Modeling.

 ## Project Overview